 Why are Steel Scrap (Europe) Prices so high?

-30-01-2026 - Over the past month, the price of steel scrap has experienced a slight increase, rising from $371.5/t to $375.5/t.
-This modest uptick suggests potential changes in market demand or supply dynamics.
-The forecast for steel scrap is $376.37/t, reflecting a minor increase of $0.87/t or 0.2% from the current price of $375.5/t.
-This generally flat forecast indicates minimal risk of significant price fluctuations for this raw material.
+06-02-2026 - Over the past month, the price of steel scrap has experienced a slight increase, moving from $370/t to $375/t.
+This modest rise indicates a potential strengthening in the raw material market, possibly due to shifts in supply and demand dynamics.
+The forecast for steel scrap is $375.36/t, reflecting a minor increase of $0.36/t or 0.1% from the current price of $375/t.
+This suggests a generally stable trend with minimal risk, indicating steady raw material pricing.

-The current forecast also highlights a downward price impact of -$0.71/t, primarily influenced by Flows data, especially Seaborne Imports & Exports.
-While Demand and Supply data suggest upward pressure, Flows and Technical data point to a potential decline in raw material prices.
+The forecast also highlights a potential downward price impact of -$1.99/t, primarily influenced by Flows data, including Seaborne Imports & Exports and Exchange Rates.
+While Supply and Technical data suggest upward pressure, Demand and Flows data point to a decrease in raw material prices.

-The current forecast also highlights a downward price impact of -$0.71/t, primarily influenced by Flows data, especially Seaborne Imports & Exports.
-While Demand and Supply data suggest upward pressure, Flows and Technical data point to a potential decline in raw material prices.
+The forecast also highlights a potential downward price impact of -$1.99/t, primarily influenced by Flows data, including Seaborne Imports & Exports and Exchange Rates.
+While Supply and Technical data suggest upward pressure, Demand and Flows data point to a decrease in raw material prices.

 What is the current / spot price of Steel Scrap (Europe)?